ardatan/graphql-tools/website/docs/schema-stitching.md

 ```

 Note the new `subschemas` property with an array of subschema configuration objects.
 This syntax is a bit more verbose, but we shall see how it provides multiple benefits:
-1. transforms can be specified on the subschema config object, avoiding creation of a new schema with a new round of delegation in order to transform a schema prior to merging.
+1. transforms should be specified on the subschema config object, avoiding creation of a new schema with a new round of delegation in order to transform a schema prior to merging.
+This also makes it simple to include the necessary transforms when delegating, as you will pass the entire subschema configuration object to `delegateToSchema` instead of just the schema, with the required transforms included for free.
-2. remote schema configuration options can be specified, also avoiding an additional round of schema proxying.
+2. remote subschema configuration options can be specified, also avoiding an additional round of schema proxying.
+That's three rounds of delegations reduce to one!

 This gives us a new schema with the root fields on `Query` from both schemas (along with the `User` and `Chirp` types):